-Even forward in 1935 a health book said that a when a banana was harvested in the unripe state but subsequently appeared to be ripened, its "green starch" remained inedible.
+Even later in 1935 a health book said that a when a banana was harvested in the unripe state but subsequently appeared to be ripened, its “green starch” remained inedible.
 All this occurred before bananas were ripened by being artificially exposed to ethylene.

 Recently, in 2007, the Chinese got into the banana fearing spirit when it was rumored that bananas from the Chinese island of Hainan could spread the SARS virus!
 This was the same banana that was already accused of having a hand in cancer.